redux-form/redux-form/docs/api/FormValueSelector.md

 [`View source on GitHub`](https://github.com/erikras/redux-form/blob/master/src/formValueSelector.js)

-> A "selector" API to make it easier to `connect()` to form values. `formValueSelector` _creates_ a selector function for your form that can be used with your field names.
+> `formValueSelector` is a "selector" API to make it easier to `connect()` to form values.
+It _creates_ a selector function that accepts field names and returns corresponding values from the named form.

 ## Importing